-Under Authentication type select API Key.
+Under Authentication type select Service Account.
 Now, inside the node dialog, you have to configure the following settings:

-- Select the API key format.
-You can select either a JSON or a P12 API key format. - If you select P12 as the API key format then add your Service account email.
-If you don't have one already, please follow the Google documentation on how to create a service account. - In the node dialog select Local File System and then insert the Local file path in the field. - Add the OAuth 2.0 scopes that will be granted for this connection.
+- Select the Authentication key type.
+You can select either a JSON or a P12 API key type. - If you select P12 as the API key type then add your Service account email.
+If you don't have one already, please follow the Google documentation on how to create a service account. - In the node dialog select click the browse button and select the key file. - Add the OAuth 2.0 scopes that will be granted for this connection.
 You should select the scopes depending on the level of access that you need.
 To do so you can select Standard, click Add Scope and choose a scope among those available in the menu. - To see the corresponding Scope under the Standard list of scopes you need to have installed first the extension.
 For example, KNIME Google Cloud Storage Connection or KNIME Big Query extension.